How many of us were looking forward to the long Easter break this weekend?

 Generally, grief goes through several five fluid stages.
 Dr Elisabeth Kübler-Ross describes these as denial, anger, bargaining, despair and acceptance.
 It is evident than many people are still in denial when we see images of people sunbathing in the parks and trying their best to maintain the life they had before the outbreak.
 This is a normal temporary reaction and this stage may last longer for some than others.
 It is an evolutionary trait that has kept us safe for millennial.
 Take the example of someone who has just been involved in an accident.
 Their ability to ‘deny’ the physical pain initially and focus on the ‘fight or flight’ response will give them the best opportunity to get themselves away from the danger and seek help.
 The denial of immediate pain has just increased their chance of survival.
 Emotional pain can be temporarily denied in exactly the same way, and used as a coping strategy for self preservation.

-Some of us may still be choosing to deny what is currently happening by downplaying the severity of the virus or thinking it won’t impact us, but by carrying on as normal, we may be putting other peoples lives at risk.
+Some of us may still be choosing to deny what is currently happening in the world right now by downplaying the severity of the virus or thinking it won’t impact us, but by carrying on as normal, we may be putting other peoples lives at risk.

 Bargaining usually follows on from the denial stage when we begin to acknowledge the reality of the situation but we are not yet prepared to accept it.
 It is our own way of compromising on the situation.
 We may set ourselves short term achievable challenges such as ‘I can stay home until Easter, but then I will not put up with this lockdown any longer’.
 Or we might justify popping to the shops three times a day for non essentials such as a bottle of wine, chocolate or some Ben and Jerrys, as long as we are wearing gloves and a face mask.